localnerve/cannibalizr/README.md

 *This is not the tool you are looking for.*

-Use this as a last resort.
+**Use this as a last resort.**

-By nature, this is brittle solution as the source files will (presumably) change over time, and inevitably evade the capturing regexes at some point.
+By nature, this is a brittle solution as the input files will (presumably) change over time, and inevitably evade your capturing regexes at some point.
 The usefulness of this tool depends on your regexes and the nature of the input they capture against (and other viable options available to you in your timeframe).